-Skip ahead a few more years and that initial excitement had all but dissipated and disappeared.
-Caution and trepidation had taken over.
+Skip ahead a few more years and that initial excitement had dissipated and all but disappeared.
+Caution and questioning had taken over.
 Gatekeepers ruled the roost, quashing risk (real or perceived) and taking innovation with it.
-No one had any better ideas.
+No one seemed to have any better ideas.

 Yet, the tax authorities did not stand still.
-Fuelled by tax gaps, public discontent and new technologies, they began switching to ‘digital’, further ratcheting up the pressure on corporate taxpayers.
+Fuelled by tax gaps, public discontent and new technologies, they began switching to ‘digital’, further ratcheting up the accountability of corporate taxpayers.

 At home, years of patchwork and piece-meal fixes meant solutions were increasingly unmanageable.
 Outsourcing provides only partial relief.
-Disorderly data and systems meant tax was falling behind and becoming sand in the gears of business operations.
-Something had to be done.
+Disorderly data and systems meant tax was falling behind and becoming sand in the gears of operations.
+Tax needed to be a full business partner.